wolfielearn/ezpark/ezpark-main/README.md

-# This section will be updated later, to describe how you can run the application.
+### This section will be updated later, to describe how you can run the application.
 - For now only the customer registration, adding vehicles to customer and resarvation creation is implemented.

-# Start the application
+#### Start the application
   - docker compose up
+  - locally : start the application module - as spring boot

-# Endpoints:
+#### Endpoints:

 - Customer :
   - POST localhost:8080/customers